tuanhdao/MEDLabSocial/README.md

 ## Table of Contents
 1. Downloading PsychoPy and Determining Parallel Port Address
-2. Testing the Task on Your Device (Without Trigger Codes)
-3. Making Changes to the Task
+2. Making Changes to the Task
-4. Specifying the Correct Parallel Port Address in Builder
+3. Specifying the Correct Parallel Port Address in Builder
-5. Output Interpretation
+4. Output Interpretation
-6. Trigger Code List
+5. Trigger Code List
-7. Video of a Trial Run
+6. Video of a Trial Run
-8. Summary of Changes from the Original Island Getaway Task
+7. Summary of Changes from the Original Island Getaway Task

 ## 1. Downloading PsychoPy and Determining Parallel Port Address